saabalde/2023_Lventricosus_Species_Complex/Phylogenomics/README.md

 ## Prepare the data
-The OrthoFinder analysis identified 23,193 orthogroups, 4,038 of them containing all species.
+The [OrthoFinder](https://github.com/davidemms/OrthoFinder) analysis identified 23,193 orthogroups, 4,038 of them containing all species.
 Among them, 2,867 were single copy.
 You can download these orthogroups from the "01-Orthogroups", and then replicate my analyses with the following commands:

-First, align all fasta files using MAFFT
+First, align all fasta files using [MAFFT](https://mafft.cbrc.jp/alignment/software/).

     mkdir 02-MAFFT
     cp 01-Orthogroups/*fasta 02-MAFFT/